Communist Party of Burma: 1985 rectification

+In 1986, a proper alliance had formed between all ethnic armed organisations and the CPB against the junta.

 8888 Uprising

-By 1987 the isolationist policies of Ne Win's "Burmese Way to Socialism" had decimated Burma's economy, and the United Nations designated the country as one of the world's least developed.
+By 1987, the isolationist policies of Ne Win's "Burmese Way to Socialism" had decimated Burma's economy, and the United Nations designated the country as one of the world's least developed.
 Simmering discontent among the Burmese populace over the years was compounded by yet another round of demonetisation in late 1987.
 Protests and marches against the government began earnestly on 12 March 1988 and culminated in a nationwide uprising on 8 August 1988.
 The protesters succeeded in pressuring Ne Win and most BSPP officials to resign from their offices, but the Tatmadaw, after accusing the protesters of being communist agitators, seized power in a coup d'état on 18 September 1988 and violently suppressed the demonstrations.

 CPB politburo member Kyin Maung was forthright in admitting the presence of party cadres in the cities during demonstrations, but he asserted that the Military Intelligence Service (MIS) had greatly exaggerated the party's role in the uprising.
 The CPB had begun advocating a multiparty system after 1981, and on 28 March 1988 it called for a provisional government composed of various opposition groups and figures.
 The students' calls for the military to create an interim government and to hold multiparty elections fell on deaf ears, and the failure of U Nu and Aung San Suu Kyi to achieve a united opposition sealed the fate of the uprising.

 During the uprising, communists and moderate leftists were active organisers and supporters of the democracy movement and strike committees in the cities.
 Kyin Maung stated, "We had never said that we initiated the upheavals.
 Nor did we say that our cadres comprised the leading core.
 On the contrary, we firmly believe that the upheavals had so much impact only because all the forces for democracy took part.
 Marxism holds that it is the people who make history."
-Neither the CPB nor the NDF were able to take advantage of the crisis that the government found itself in, as the former was evidently unprepared for an urban uprising as opposed to a peasant war, and many ethnic armed groups regarded the uprising as an internal Bamar issue.
+Neither the CPB nor the NDF was able to take advantage of the crisis that the government found itself in, as the former was evidently unprepared for an urban uprising as opposed to a peasant war, and many ethnic armed groups regarded the uprising as an internal Bamar issue.
 The CPB attempted to establish a new armed wing, the Democratic Patriotic Army (DPA), but it failed to gain traction.

+Before the mutinies, the Communist Party of Burma reported quickening success in other parts of Burma after the suppression of the protests.
+In Tenasserim and Arakan, local CPB cadres were being welcomed by villagers as they advanced, and underground urban cells noted growing success in Mandalay, Monywa and several other towns in the north.